Last updated - January 31, 2023

 You need to ensure your customers are not having a hard time checkout from your site.
 The checkout needs to be optimized to ensure a hassle-free checkout.
 One of the simple measures you can take on your checkout page is to allow a guest checkout along with registration options.
 In fact, before being a customer, many users would be doubtful about giving you their data.
 However, once they make a purchase through guest checkout, naturally you can ask them to register.
 More importantly, if you have options like shipment tracking and order history on the customer profile, most customers would want to register post-purchase.

 You can read a few tips to ensure an optimized checkout on your WooCommerce store here.

 Option to remind about cart items and create a wishlist

 Another good strategy would be to give an option to customers to add products to a wishlist.
 If they don’t intend to purchase now, they can always come back later.
-You will have an idea on the specific interests of your consumer base as well.
+You will have an idea of the specific interests of your consumer base as well.
 Probably, you can take some insights from the wishlists, for better stock management as well.
 Here is an article that will give you more information on WooCommerce wishlist plugins.

 Exit intent popup and cart notifications

 We have discussed these two strategies above in the article with two plugins – Cart Notices and Optimonk.
 Both are potential options to make your visitors stay a little longer on your pages and go ahead with a purchase.
-However, you may have to create some well targeted offers and cross selling options that are capable to convert.
+However, you may have to create some well-targeted offers and cross-selling options that are capable to convert.

-Send follow up emails
+Send follow-up emails

 This is one of the simplest of strategies to recover abandoned cart.
 However, it has been proved to be one of the most effective as well.
-As discussed above, you can use WooCommerce Follow Ups plugin to effectively target abandoned cart.
-The more you can personalize the email, the better chances of conversion.
+As discussed above, you can use the WooCommerce Follow Ups plugin to effectively target abandoned cart.
+The more you can personalize the email, the better your chances of conversion.